UCL Faculty of Laws: Undergraduate

-The Faculty reported in 2010 that it receives around 2,500 applications for approximately 140 undergraduate places each year.
-The minimum entry requirements are A*AA grades at A-level, plus a pass in a fourth subject at AS level and a high LNAT score.
+The faculty reported in 2010 that it receives around 2,500 applications for approximately 140 undergraduate places each year.
+The minimum entry requirements are A*AA grades at A-level, and a high LNAT score.
 All candidates to whom an offer is contemplated being made who are identified as requiring particular consideration are interviewed.
 There are no places available through the UCAS clearing process.

 Graduate

-The Faculty admits approximately 350 students to its on campus LLM course each year, receiving an average of 2,500 applicants for admission.
-Further, along with Queen Mary University of London's respective law faculty it is further responsible for a joint LLM by examination awarded by the University of London at large.
+The faculty admits approximately 350 students to its on campus LLM course each year, receiving an average of 2,500 applicants for admission.

 The minimum entry requirements for the MPhil and PhD research degrees are a bachelor's degree with first or high upper second honours together with an LLM with an average grade of 65% (ideally with evidence of first class ability).

+Education policies

+UCL Laws has been vocal about the impact of AI on education, particularly in regard to its impact on the learning process.

 Publications

-The Faculty publishes a number of journals, including Current Legal Problems, Current Legal Issues, and the UCL Journal of Law and Jurisprudence.
+The faculty publishes a number of journals, including Current Legal Problems, first published in 1948, and the student journal, UCL Journal of Law and Jurisprudence.

 Public lectures

-The Faculty hosts a number of free public lectures each week (including the Current Legal Problems series) on a wide range of legal topics.
+The faculty hosts a number of free public lectures each week (including, since 1947, the Current Legal Problems series) on a wide range of legal topics.
 These lectures are delivered by eminent academics from major universities around the world, senior members of the judiciary and leading legal practitioners.

-Rankings

-The Faculty is regarded as one of the best in the UK.
-In 2017, UCL Laws was ranked 8th globally in the 2018 Times Higher Education World University Rankings for Law.
-In 2009 the Independent University Guide ranked the quality of teaching at the Faculty joint first in the UK alongside the University of Oxford.
-During a recent peer-review assessment conducted by The Sunday Times, the Faculty recorded perfect scores for teaching and research quality, confirming its reputation as one of UCL's most outstanding departments.

-In 2009, the Faculty enjoyed a 100% graduate employment rate, compared to 99.7% at the University of Oxford, 98% at the University of Cambridge and 97% at the London School of Economics.
-Many graduates go on to pursue legal careers at 'Magic Circle' law firms and leading barristers' chambers.